Git Address and Authentication Instructions

 Design Background

-- Tokens support fine-grained permission control (e.g., read/write or read-only) and can be revoked or updated at any time in individual settings, offering higher security compared to traditional static passwords.
+- Tokens support fine-grained permission control (read/write or read-only) and can be revoked or updated at any time, offering higher security compared to static passwords.

 - Using the fixed username

-simplifies the authentication process, preventing security issues arising from custom username conflicts or weak passwords.
+cnbsimplifies authentication, preventing security risks from custom username conflicts or weak passwords.

 SSH Not Supported

-The Cloud Native Build Platform does not provide support for SSH protocol access, mainly for the following reasons:
+The platform does not support SSH protocol access for the following reasons: